Wall Street Praises Seagate Technology Holdings plc (STX) After Recent Earnings Report

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at STX starting from Romano Gianluca, who sale 26,139 shares at the price of $84.40 back on Oct 04.
-After this action, Romano Gianluca now owns 21,514 shares of Seagate Technology Holdings plc, valued at $2,206,010 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at STX starting from Naik Ravi, who sale 20,000 shares at the price of $96.36 back on Nov 05.
+After this action, Naik Ravi now owns 27,052 shares of Seagate Technology Holdings plc, valued at $1,927,124 using the latest closing price.

-Teh Ban Seng, the EVP, Global Sales of Seagate Technology Holdings plc, sale 623 shares at $83.99 during a trade that took place back on Sep 14, which means that Teh Ban Seng is holding 8,710 shares at $52,326 based on the most recent closing price.
+Naik Ravi, the EVP & CIO of Seagate Technology Holdings plc, sale 323 shares at $91.56 during a trade that took place back on Nov 01, which means that Naik Ravi is holding 27,052 shares at $29,549 based on the most recent closing price.

 Stock Fundamentals for STX